sbnb-irb/chemical-checker/README.md

 ## Usage

-1. Run a Jupiter Notebook with:
+1. Run a Jupyter Notebook with:

         chemcheck